tronik27/Fish-Segmentation/README.md

     └───Trout GT
 ```

-When training a model, images for training are split into training and validation sets.
+Before use, the dataset is split into training, validation and test image sets.
+To do this, first, a list of all system paths for images and their corresponding masks is read.
+Then this list is divided into training, validation and test lists and saved to a file.
 Albumintations library (https://albumentations.ai/docs/api_reference/augmentations/) was used for image augmentation.
-As can be seen from the learning curves presented below, the classification quality metrics for the validation set were superior to those for the training set, which indicates that the model is not overfitting.
+A custom metric IoU implemented in the library segmentation models (https://segmentation-models.readthedocs.io/en/latest/index.html) was also used.
+As can be seen from the learning curves presented below, the classification and segmentation quality metrics for the validation set were mostly superior to those for the training set, which indicates that the model is not overfitting.

 ![img2.png](images/img2.PNG)